Search-Tips/Search-Tips.github.io/search-engines/Google/README.md

 `filetype:pdf site:microsoft.com -site:nds1.webapps.microsoft.com`

-Search for sites with the same domain name at the end.
-The results are only displayed with a "-" minus sign between them.
+Search for sites with the same domain name at the end (like "github.com").
+The results are only displayed with a "-" minus sign between them (like "example-github.com").
 Warning: Many of these results may be potential phishing sites.

 `site:*github.com -site:github.com`